USEPA/webcms/services/drupal/web/modules/custom/epa_default_content/README.md

 # EPA Default Content

+**Update: Feb.
+5, 2025 -- This module is not in use.
+Recommend to remove**

 This module creates placeholder content items for nodes and taxonomies on install with the goal of reducing redundant content entry during QA.

 ## Requirements